catseye/SixtyPical/README.md

 This is slightly dangerous since it does permit aliases: the buffer and the table refer to the same memory.

+Although, if they are `static`, you could say, in the routine in which they are `static`, as soon as you've established one, you can no longer use the buffer; and the ones you establish must be disjoint.

+(That seems to be the most compelling case for restricting them to `static`.)

-`static` tables overlayed on buffers is an alternative to `static` pointers (which are currently not possible because pointers must be zero-page, thus `@`, thus uninitialized.)
+An alternative would be `static` pointers, which are currently not possible because pointers must be zero-page, thus `@`, thus uninitialized.

 ### Question "consistent initialization"